wimvanderbauwhede/HaskellMOOC/Tutorial-scripts-drafts/wk3-grow-a-tree-article.md

 Next you need to write some `Tree` functions for yourself.
-Download the `trees.hs` file below and load it into ghci.
+Download the `sortedtree.hs` file below and load it into GHCi.
-In the following assignment, we are going to look at inserting values into a `Tree` in order, and turning a `Tree` into a list.
+Can you write functions to insert a value into a `Tree` in order, or to convert from a `Tree` into a list?